demisto/content-docs/docs/concepts/demisto-sdk.md

    without checking the certification.
 Note that this command does not upload the entities as a whole pack but instead uploads them individually.

  - Zip and upload a whole pack to the marketplace:
     ```buildoutcfg
     demisto-sdk upload -i Pack/myPack -z
     ```
-   This will zip the pack `myPack` and upload it to the marketplace in the preset XSOAR server.
+   This will zip, upload and install the pack `myPack` in the preset XSOAR server's marketplace.

-   If you will try to upload preexisting content it will ask you if you want to overwrite it.
+   **When uploading to the Marketplace, the command will overwrite any pack which already exists in the XSOAR server.
+   In order to avoid mistakes, a prompt will appear asking you to approve the upload.**

 For additional information see [here](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/upload/README.md#upload).